 Formal Financial Advisory Agreement with PaineWebber.
-On June 3, 1998, following consultation with a number of Petro board members, the management of Petro entered into a formal financial advisory agreement with PaineWebber.
+On June 3, 1998, following consultation with a number of Petro Board members, the management of Petro entered into a formal financial advisory agreement with PaineWebber.

-Meeting with Hanseatic on Terms of the Exchange

-Also, on June 3, 1998, Mr. Sevin met with the representatives of Hanseatic Americas LDC, a Bahamian limited duration company indirectly controlled by Hanseatic Corporation, a majority of the shares of capital stock of which were owned by Wolfgang Traber, a Petro board member, and in which another Petro board member, Paul A. Biddelman, acts as President.
-Hanseatic Americas and Hanseatic Corporation in the aggregate owned more than 1.9 million shares of common stock.
-The purpose of the meeting was to determine Hanseatic Americas and Hanseatic Corporation's willingness to exchange its common stock for junior subordinated units and general partner units, rather than the senior subordinated units being exchanged with the public common stockholders.
+Meeting with Hanseatic on Terms of the Exchange.
+Also, on June 3, 1998, Mr. Sevin met with the representatives of Hanseatic Americas LDC, a Bahamian limited duration company indirectly controlled by Hanseatic Corporation, a majority of the shares of capital stock of which were owned by Wolfgang Traber, a Petro Board member, and in which another Petro Board member, Paul A. Biddelman, acts as President.
+Hanseatic Americas and Hanseatic Corporation (collectively, "Hanseatic") in the aggregate owned more than 1.9 million shares of Common Stock.
+The purpose of the meeting was to determine Hanseatic's willingness to exchange its Common Stock for Junior Subordinated Units and General Partner Units, rather than the Senior Subordinated Units being exchanged with the Public Common Stockholders.
 Certain other affiliates had previously indicated an unwillingness to accept junior and illiquid securities at the value suggested by PaineWebber.
-The Hanseatic companies' assent was necessary, so that when combined with the shares that Irik Sevin and Audrey Sevin were prepared to convert into junior subordinated units, and general partner units a total of the approximately 5.3 million required by Star Gas Partners' proposal could be accumulated.
-While Mr. Traber indicated a willingness to undertake an exchange, in order to accommodate completion of the transaction, he further wanted the independent assent of the major investors in these companies.
+Hanseatic's assent was necessary, so that when combined with the shares that Irik Sevin and Audrey Sevin were prepared to convert into Junior Subordinated Units, and General Partner Units a total of the approximately 5.3 million required by the Partnership's proposal could be accumulated.
+While

+Mr. Traber indicated a willingness to undertake an exchange, in order to accommodate completion of the Transaction he further wanted the independent assent of Hanseatic's major investors.
 An agreement was reached that these representatives would support the exchange.

-Meeting with Star Gas Board of Directors on the Status of the Transaction

-On July 27, 1998, at a meeting of the Star Gas board, Mr. Sevin (on behalf of Petro) and the special committee informed the board of the progress of the discussions and negotiations between PaineWebber on behalf of Petro and A.G.
-Edwards on behalf of the special committee.
-Mr. Sevin also informed the Star Gas Corporation board of the results of Petro's negotiations with the institutional holders of its public and private debt and preferred stock.
+Meeting with Star Gas Board of Directors on the Status of the Transaction.
+On July 27, 1998, at a meeting of the Star Gas Board, Mr. Sevin (on behalf of Petro) and the Special Committee informed the Board of the progress of the discussions and negotiations between PaineWebber on behalf of Petro and A.G.
+Edwards on behalf of the Special Committee.
+Mr. Sevin also informed the Star Gas Board of the results of Petro's negotiations with the institutional holders of its public and private debt and preferred stock.

-Mr. Sevin advised the Star Gas Corporation board that it was his understanding that A.G.
-Edwards would produce a revised proposal in the form of a draft term sheet to reflect the discussions and negotiations.
+Mr. Sevin advised the Star Gas Board that it was his understanding that A.G.
+Edwards would produce a revised proposal in the form of a draft term sheet (the "Revised Proposal") to reflect the discussions and negotiations.

-Mr. Sevin also informed the board that he had received a telephone call from a director of Heritage Propane Partners, L.P., another publicly-traded propane limited partnership, to inquire as to whether Star Gas Partners would be interested in being acquired by that publicly-traded limited partnership.
-The purchase price indicated did not reflect any premium over the current market price of the common units and the valuation of Petro's subordinated units and general partner interests was not acceptable to Petro.
-After discussion, it was decided that Mr. Sevin should respond that Star Gas Partners was not interested in the proposal.
+Mr. Sevin also informed the Board that he had received a telephone call from a director of Heritage Propane Partners, L.P., another publicly-traded propane limited partnership, to inquire as to whether the Partnership would be interested in being acquired by that publicly-traded limited partnership.
+The purchase price indicated did not reflect any premium over the current market price of the Common Units and the valuation of Petro's Subordinated Units and general partner interests was not acceptable to Petro.
+After discussion, it was decided that Mr. Sevin should respond that the Partnership was not interested in the proposal.